BeauNouvelle/SwiftyGuitarChords/README.md

 `showChordName` Determines if the chord name should be drawn above the chord.
 Choosing this option will reduce the size of the chord chart slightly to account for the text.
 Default `true`.

-`forPrint`: If set to `true` the diagram will be colored Black, not matter the users device settings.
-If set to false, the color of the diagram will match the system label color.
+`forPrint`: If set to `true` the diagram will be colored Black, ignoring the users device settings.
+If set to `false`, the color of the diagram will match the system label color.
 Dark text for light mode, and Light text for dark mode.
 Default `false`.

-`mirror`: For lefthanded users.
+`mirror`: For left-handed users.
 This will flip the chord along its y axis.
 Default `false`.